The Dayside Ionopause of Mars: Solar Wind Interaction, Pressure Balance, and Comparisons with Venus: Pressure Terms at the Ionopause

 \subsection{Magnetic Pressure in the Ionosphere}

-In addition to the vertical electron plasma oscillation harmonics discussed in section~\ref{sec:ionopause}, another commonly found feature in many MARSIS ionograms is a series of equally spaced horizontal echoes in time at frequencies below 1 MHz, as shown in Figure~\ref{fig:ionogram}b.
+In addition to the vertical electron plasma oscillation harmonics discussed in section~\ref{sec:ionopause}, another commonly found feature in many MARSIS ionograms is a series of equally spaced horizontal echoes in time at frequencies below 1 MHz, as shown in Figure~\ref{fig:ionogram}c.
 When electrons near the antenna are accelerated by the strong electric fields during each transmission cycle, they go through cyclotron motions in the local magnetic field and periodically return to the vicinity of the antenna, causing the electron cyclotron echoes to appear in the ionogram \cite{gurnett_radar_2005}.
 The repetition rate of these echoes is equal to the local electron cyclotron frequency

 where $B$ is the magnetic field strength, $e$ is the electron charge, and $m_\textup{ {e}}$ is the electron mass.
 Since MEX is not equipped with a magnetometer, these electron cyclotron echoes provide the only method to measure the local magnetic field.
+All the ionopause in situ detections selected in this study are accompanied by simultaneous magnetic field measurements.

 As the peak thermal pressure in the Mars ionosphere rarely exceeds the solar wind dynamic pressure, the dayside ionosphere is often found to be magnetized in order to stand off the solar wind \cite{zhang_post-pioneer_1990, nagy_plasma_2004}.
-Over the regions away from the strong crustal magnetism, we can assume that the magnetic field is approximately tangential to the ionopause.
+Over the regions away from the strong crustal magnetism, we can assume that the magnetic field is approximately tangential to the ionopause \cite{halekas_flows_2017}.
 Thus, the magnetic pressure in the ionosphere normal to the ionopause can be estimated to the first order as

 where $\mu _0$ is the permeability of free space.